kellykochanski/rescal-snow/paper.md

 # Acknowledgements

-We thank Clement Narteau and Oliver Rozier for their advice and support.
+We thank Clement Narteau, Oliver Rozier for their advice and support in development beginning with ReSCAL 1.6, Robert Anderson and Gregory Tucker for their advice on the scientific direction of this software, and Tapasya Patki, Divya Mohan, Jeff Booher-Kaeding and Aaron Robeson for contributions to the quality and performance of rescal-snow.

-This work was supported by a Department of Energy Computational Science Graduate Fellowship (DE-FG02-97ER25308).
+This work was supported by a Department of Energy Computational Science Graduate Fellowship (DE-FG02-97ER25308), by support from the Data Science Summer Institute at Lawrence Livermore National Laboratory, and by an UROP award from the University of Colorado.

+*Add DSSI grant #*

 *Add Barry support*